"

 Two cross sections of airplane wings next to each other.

-Detail of the “stressed-skin” structure of an airplane wing, which is designed to be extremely strong but also lightweight.
+The “stressed-skin” structure of an airplane wing is designed to be extremely strong but lightweight.
 The skin is attached to the underlying structure using many small bucked rivets.

-Like all aircraft structures, the wings are designed not only for aerodynamic functionality but also for lightness, strength, durability, and ease of maintenance.
-In addition, wings are designed and built to be extremely strong to ensure that they can carry the normally expected flight loads plus a generous safety margin and unexpected loads such as from gusts in the atmosphere, heavy landing loads, etc.
+Like all aircraft structures, wings are designed for aerodynamic functionality, lightness, strength, durability, and ease of maintenance.
+They are also extremely strong in ensuring they can carry the normally expected flight loads and a generous safety margin for unexpected loads, such as gusts in the atmosphere, heavy landing loads, etc.

 Cyclic loadings must also be considered as they may impact the weakening or fatigue of the metallic wing structure, i.e., the tendency to develop structural cracks or other related problems that can weaken the structure over thousands of flight cycles.
 To this end, regions of the structure that could cause high local stress concentrations and cracks should be minimized during the design.
 Needed openings such as passenger doors, cargo doors, and windows must be structurally reinforced, adding weight.

-The durability and repairability of the structure are also important in that everyday use should not cause significant wear and tear or damage that requires frequent repair.
-However, if repairs are needed, they should be able to be readily performed at almost any airport without returning the aircraft to the factory.
+The durability and repairability of the structure are also important.
+Everyday use should not cause significant wear and tear or damage that requires frequent repair.
+However, if repairs are needed, they should be readily performed at almost any airport without returning the aircraft to the factory.
 In this regard, metallic structures are readily repaired, although composite structure repair may require special facilities and tooling.

 Empennage